MiernickiElijah/barbarian/README.md

 # barbarian
-This is a scheduler that allows users to save written notes via time to thier local computer.
+This is a scheduler that allows users to save written notes via time to their local computer.

 ## Image